Acquired brain injury: causes, symptoms and self-help

 • Neurological conditions: Progressive diseases like Alzheimer’s, Parkinson’s, Huntington’s, and multiple sclerosis can lead to brain injury over time.

-• Exposure to toxic substances: Poisoning from alcohol, drugs, or other chemicals.
+• Toxic substances: Poisoning from alcohol, drugs, or other chemicals.

 • Lack of oxygen (Hypoxia/Anoxia): Events like cardiac arrest, near-drowning, or suffocation.